ethereum-optimism/specs/specs/granite/header_accumulator.md

 ```

 Both the global accumulator tree as well as the header batch tree use `keccak256` as their hashing function.
 For all
-nodes within the header accumulator tree, barring `depth = 0` and `depth = ACCUMULATOR_TREE_DEPTH`, all commitments
+nodes within the header accumulator tree, all commitments are shortened to `TRUNCATED_COMMITMENT` bytes in length to
-are shortened to `TRUNCATED_COMMITMENT` bytes in length to save space in the Header's `extraData` field by virtue of
+save space in the Header's `extraData` field by virtue of shortening the merkle stack's encoded length.
+Commitments
-shortening the merkle stack's encoded length.
+within the header batch tree are not to be truncated.

 ### Interior Commitment Truncation Rules